-During the period 2000-2011, 16% of American Indian new mothers indicated that they smoked cigarettes during the 3 months before their pregnancy.
-This rate was significantly lower than that observed among non-Hispanic White women (22%).
+During the period 2011-2014, 21% of American Indian new mothers indicated that they smoked cigarettes during the 3 months before their pregnancy.
+This rate was similar to that observed among non-Hispanic White women (22%).

 CIGARETTE USE DURING PREGNANCY